dominikkempa/psascan/README.md

 1. Download https://github.com/y-256/libdivsufsort/archive/2.0.1.tar.gz
 and install.
 Make sure to compile it to static 64-bit libraries.
-More detailed instructions on the installation can be found in the aux/divsufsort-install-guide.txt file in this package.
+More detailed instructions on the (recommended) installation can be found in the aux/divsufsort-install-guide.txt file of this package.

-2. This package contains a single Makefile in the main directory.
-Type `make` to build the pSascan executable called `construct_sa`.
+2. After installing libdivsufsort, pSAscan is compiled by simply typing `make` in the directory containing this README.
+This will build the pSAscan executable called `construct_sa`.
 For usage instructions, run the program without any arguments.

 ### Example

 The simplest usage of pSAscan is as follows.
 Suppose the text is located in `/data/input.txt`.
-Then, to compute the suffix array of `input.txt` using 8GiB of RAM, type:
+Then, to compute the suffix array of `input.txt`, type:

-    $ ./construct_sa /data/input.txt -m 8192

-By default, the resulting suffix array is written to a file matching the filename of the input text with the .sa5 extension (`/data/input.txt.sa5` in this case).
-To write the suffix array to a different file, use the -o flag, e.g.,

-    $ ./construct_sa /data/input.txt -m 8192 -o /data2/sa.out
+    $ ./construct_sa /data/input.txt

+This will write the output suffix array to `/data/input.txt.sa5`.
+By default, pSAscan uses 3.5GiB of RAM.
 The current implementation encodes the output suffix array using unsigned 40-bit integers.
 For further processing of the suffix array, one should use the same or compatible encoding.
 The class implementing the unsigned 40-bit integers is located in the `src/psascan_src/uint40.h` file.
+A more advanced usage of pSAscan is demonstrated below.

+    $ ./construct_sa /data/input.txt -m 8gi -o ~/out/sa.out

+Explanation:
+- The -o flag allows specifying the location and filename of the output suffix array.
+The default location and filename is the same as input text, with the appended ".sa5" suffix.
+- The -m flag allows specifying the amount of RAM used during the computation (in bytes).
+In this example, the RAM limit is set to 8gi = 8 * 2^30 bytes (see the explanation below).

+Notes:
+- The argument of the -m flag (RAM used during the computation) can be specified either explicitly or using common suffixes such as K, M, G, T, Ki, Mi, Gi, Ti, which respectively correspond to multipliers:
+  10^3, 10^6, 10^9, 10^12, 2^10, 2^20, 2^30, 2^40.
+Suffix names are
+  not case-sensitive, e.g., Ti = ti, k = K.
+- The flags specifying RAM usage, output filename, etc. can be given in any order.
+- Filenames passed as command-line arguments can be given as relative paths, e.g., `../input.txt` and `~/out/sa.out` are valid paths, see also example above.